PersonaDooM/Aabas/Cryptography-Class/Assessments/Labworks/Labwork-4/README.md

+### ✅ Summary
+Digital signatures are very strict:

+- They must match exactly in terms of message, key, padding, and hash.
+- Even tiny differences cause `verify()` to fail — by design, to detect tampering or errors.

 ### 💡 Explanation

 - `private_key.sign()` → signs the message (only the owner can do this).
 - `public_key.verify()` → checks that the message wasn't tampered with and the signature matches.

 ---